sikrigagan/Dynamic-PHP-PostgreSQL-Charts/README.md

 Steps to run the sample:
 ---

-* Import `browsershare.sql` to your Postgres database.
+* Import `olympics_data.backup` database dump to your PostgreSQL database.
 + Update connection string variables for database host, database port, database name, postgres database username and password in `index.php`.
 	+ Please make sure you have enabled `extension=php_pdo_pgsql.dll` and `extension=php_pgsql.dll` in your `php.ini` configuration file.